Occupational Health Services – Optima Health

 As per the University's Managing Sickness Absence Policy, triggers for line managers to consider a referral are: 3 instances of sickness absence in a 6 month period (any length), long-term absence (over 28 days, 1 spell of absence), and stress/depression cited for any absence (any length) and absences related to workplace accidents or injuries of 3 days or more.

-OH Assist will conduct Health Surveillance checks in line with the University's Health Surveillance Policy.
+Optima Health will conduct Health Surveillance checks in line with the University's Health Surveillance Policy.
 Health surveillance is required when a risk assessment identifies a potential risk or risks of a work activity which pose a significant threat to the health of workers.

 The starting point of any health surveillance is a risk assessment.
 Further advice can be given by Health & Safety.
 Once this has been completed all hazards and health hazards in the workplace should be identified.
 Once staff have been identified as requiring Health Surveillance through the School/Service/Institute/Risk Assessment Process, Occupational Health will conduct the appropriate tests.
 Employees may be called for assessment periodly depending on the requirements of their role.